Fundoshi: Variations

 There are many other varieties of fundoshi as there are many variations on the principle of a loincloth.
 For example, the mokko-fundoshi (literally "earth-basket loincloth" because it looks like the traditional baskets used in construction), is made like the Etchū-fundoshi but without a front apron; the cloth is secured to the belt to make a bikini effect.
 The kuro-neko fundoshi (literally "black cat fundoshi") is like the mokko-fundoshi except that the portion that passes from front to back is tailored to create a thong effect.
 Fundoshi are not typically worn as everyday clothing.
 Fundoshi is mainly worn on specific, traditional occasions, particularly when participating in Hadaka Matsuri.
 During February, nearly 10,000 men will gather at Saidaiji Temple in Okayama wearing only fundoshi to participate in the festival in hopes of gaining luck for the entire year.

-The samurai wore fundoshi as underwear with armor, combined with a shitagi shirt.
+Samurai wore fundoshi as underwear with armor, combined with a shitagi shirt.
 Sumo wrestlers also wear a form of this garment, the mawashi.
-Fundoshi are often worn with a hanten or happi (a short cotton jacket with straight sleeves) during summer festivals by men and women who carry mikoshi (portable shrines) in Shinto processions.
-Outside Japan it is perhaps best known from the drumming groups Ondekoza and Kodo, who appear dressed in only a white fundoshi and a headband.
+Fundoshi are often worn with a hanten or happi (a short cotton jacket with straight sleeves) during summer festivals by carriers of mikoshi (portable shrines) in Shinto processions.
+Outside Japan, it is perhaps best known from drumming groups Ondekoza and Kodo, whose members appear dressed in only white fundoshi and headbands.
 Fundoshi is sometimes used as traditional swimsuits.
-In some high schools, boys swim wearing fundoshi.
-Incumbent Emperor of Japan Naruhito also swam in fundoshi in his childhood.
-In the pools and beaches of Japan, fundoshi-wearing swimmers occasionally can be seen, as in the case with ama divers in the past.
+In some high schools, boys swim wearing fundoshi; incumbent Emperor of Japan Naruhito also swam in fundoshi in his childhood.

-In late 2008, the Japanese firm Wacoal began marketing fundoshi for women and have had greater than expected sales.
-The loincloths for women come in seven different colors and two designs—plain and chequered.
+In late 2008, Wacoal began marketing fundoshi for women and have had greater than expected sales.
+These loincloths come in seven different colors and two designs—plain and chequered.